Methodology

 The closure path

 A close reader will notice the OWI baseline is at --level=1 discharge.
-The published aerospace SPARK case studies typically sit in the 95–99% band at --level=2 with formal-methods engineers manually closing the residuals over weeks or months per module via lemmas, ghost code, refinements and Loop_Invariant tightening.
+The published aerospace SPARK case studies typically sit in the 95–99% band at --level=2 with formal-methods engineers manually closing the residuals over weeks or months per module via the standard closure techniques.

 We have deliberately not yet done that manual closure work.
 The OWI is a baseline — what AI-emission plus production discipline produces on day one, no human in the loop.
 The remaining 1–5% per routine is the part of the engineering investment that takes formal-methods specialists, and that work is industrial in shape rather than something one small company can credibly push on its own.